RoboticsLabURJC/2018-tfg-alvaro_paniagua/README.md

 ## Usage

-Go to the folder you cloned ant type this command:
+Go to the folder you cloned and type this command:
 ~~~
     nodejs main.js
 ~~~